Phase Shift Compression for Control Signaling Reduction in IRS-Aided Wireless Systems: Global Attention and Lightweight Design: S-GAPSCN for QPS Compression and Reconstruction

-Features scaling architectures (e.g., downscale and upscale) have achieved tremendous success in image processing, including the well-known u-net\cite{Ronneberger} adopted for 2D biomedical image segmentation, three-dimensional (3D) image segmentation\cite{Fausto}, and image restoration\cite{LiuPengju,Park,LiuWei}.
-In addition, there is increasing attention that has been paid to image denoising by using feature scaling architectures such as \cite{JiaXixi,LBao,FJia,YZhang}.
-In contrast to aforementioned works, an attention guided scaling network for accurate image denoising was investigated in \cite{YZhang}, which employed channel attention and spatial attention in multi-scale operation to enhance the denoising performance.
-It is noted that the above solutions are not suitable for S-GAPSCN since two attention processes are associated which incur a high computational cost.
+Features scaling architectures (e.g., downscale and upscale) have achieved tremendous success in image processing, including the well-known U-Net\cite{Ronneberger} adopted for 2D biomedical image segmentation, three-dimensional (3D) image segmentation\cite{Fausto}, and image restoration\cite{LiuPengju, Park, LiuWei}.
+In addition, increasing attention has been paid to image denoising using feature scaling architectures such as \cite{JiaXixi, LBao, FJia, YZhang}.
+In contrast to the aforementioned works, an attention-guided scaling network (AGSN) for accurate image denoising was investigated in \cite{YZhang}, which employed channel attention and spatial attention in multi-scale operation to enhance the denoising performance.
+It should be noted that the above solutions are not suitable for S-GAPSCN since two attention processes are associated, which incur a high computational cost.